-In retrospect, the answer may seem straightforward, but this is one of those questions that makes you re-think what you know around the rules of baseball.
-Why exactly does the pinch runner get the credit and is there an argument to be made to giving credit to the batter?
+In retrospect, the answer may seem straightforward, but this is one of those questions that makes you rethink what you know about pinch runner rules in baseball.
+Why exactly does the pinch runner get the credit and is there an argument to be made for giving credit to the batter?

 When a pinch runner comes into the game for a player who is already on base, the pinch runner is actually a substitute player.
 Because the pinch runner is a substitute player, any action he takes on the basepath will be counted as a stat for that pinch runner.